fortrabbit/help/docs/limits.md

 # You can run the command also when being logged in by SSH
 ```

-### Review files
+### Review files on the web storage for clutter

 Login by SSH or SFTP to review your files on your App.
 In most cases the web storage over-usage is not caused by real world requirements but by misconfiguration.
-Common issues and unnecessary files filling up space:
+Look out for common issues and unnecessary files filling up space:

 - Verbose custom log files
 - Not required template fragments